How to appeal claim denials and policy cancellations by an insurance company

 At least within four business days after they receive your request.

-Want to appeal something else?
+Want to appeal something else with your health insurance?

 Conclusion